ARM-software/arm-trusted-firmware/docs/porting-guide.md

     to determine if there is enough memory to load the BL3-2 image.
     If `BL32_BASE` is not defined then this and the next step is not performed.

-5. (Optional) Arranging to pass control to the BL3-2 image (if present) that has been pre-loaded at `BL32_BASE`.
+4. (Optional) Arranging to pass control to the BL3-2 image (if present) that has been pre-loaded at `BL32_BASE`.
 BL2 populates an `entry_point_info` structure in memory provided by the platform with information about how BL3-1 should pass control to the BL3-2 image.

+5. Loading the normal world BL3-3 binary image into non-secure DRAM from platform storage and arranging for BL3-1 to pass control to this image.
+This address is determined using the `plat_get_ns_image_entrypoint()` function described below.

+6. BL2 populates an `entry_point_info` structure in memory provided by the platform with information about how BL3-1 should pass control to the other BL images.

 The following functions must be implemented by the platform port to enable BL2 to perform the above tasks.